thotmx/sinfonia-inconclusa-del-mar/README.md

 ## Origin

-My wife and me drew these images to build some puppets for a personal show for my son.
+My wife and I drew these images to build some puppets for a familiar show dedicated to my son.

 It's a little difficult to find good images for each character in the song.
 Then we took ideas from many sources.
-So we used some images from internet, we re-drew them using Inkscape and added some additional elements in order to fit with the lyrics.
+So we used some images from internet, we re-drew them using Inkscape and added some additional elements in order to fit them with the lyrics.

 ## Note

 The only goal for this repository is sharing.
-Maybe it would be helpful for somebody that want to share a good moment with his children.
+Maybe it would be helpful for someone that want to share a good moment with their children.

-Even when we re-drew the images, and added some new elements.
-If you think that any of these images violate your copyright, I can delete it.
+Even when we re-drew the images and added some new elements.
+If you think any of these images violate your copyright, I can delete it.
 No problem.